gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 $ bootgen -image bootimage.bif -o BOOT.bin -w
 ```

-This creates a BOOT.bin file from the bootimage.bif and the sources listed in the bootimage.bif file.
+This creates a `BOOT.bin` file from the `bootimage.bif` and the sources listed in the `bootimage.bif` file.

 More information about bootgen can be found in Appendix A - Using Bootgen (page 55) of [https://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf](https://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf).

 ## Program The Flash

-You can program the flash connected to the Zynq on the ZC-702 using Xilinx's xsdb and program_flash utilities.
+You can program the flash connected to the Zynq on the ZC-702 using Xilinx's `xsdb` and `program_flash` utilities.

-Firstly, make sure the micro-USB cable to the JTAG device on the ZC-702 (U23) is connected to your Linux OS (see the [Installing xsdb And JTAG Drivers page](/programming/embedded-linux/zynq/installing-xsdb-and-jtag-drivers) for more info).
+Firstly, make sure the micro-USB cable to the JTAG device on the ZC-702 (`U23`) is connected to your Linux OS (see the [Installing xsdb And JTAG Drivers page](/programming/embedded-linux/zynq/installing-xsdb-and-jtag-drivers) for more info).

-The, connect to the target using xsdb:
+The, connect to the target using `xsdb`:

 ```
 ./xsdb